is a systematic means of

 List of English-Based Pidgins

-is a language whose phonology, grammar,
+is a language whose phonology, grammar, and vocabulary have

-and vocabulary have been consciously devised for human or human-like
+been consciously devised for human or

 List of Constructed Languages